← All Guides

 How do I know what weight capacity shower chair to buy?

 Choose a shower chair rated at least 50 lbs more than your parent's current weight.
-Standard chairs support 250-300 lbs.
-If your parent weighs over 250 lbs, look for bariatric models like the OasisSpace Heavy Duty (400 lb capacity).
+Standard chairs support 250-350 lbs.
+If your parent weighs over 300 lbs, look for bariatric models like the Modundry Bariatric Heavy Duty Shower Chair (550 lb capacity).
 Do not use a standard chair with a heavy user — the risk of collapse is real.

 Do shower chairs need to be installed or anchored?

 Most shower chairs have rubber-tipped legs that grip the floor without permanent installation.
 They do not need to be drilled or anchored.
-The Moen SecureMount Shower Seat is the exception — it mounts to the wall and requires installation but provides the most stable option.
+The Moen DN7110 Fold-Down Shower Chair is the exception — it mounts to the wall and requires installation but provides the most stable option.
 Always use a non-slip bath mat underneath portable chairs.

 What is the safest option for a senior who can't stand in the shower at all?